bacpop/beebop/README.md

 npx playwright test
 ```
 from `app/client/`.
-To close all compenents once ready, run `./scripts/stop_test` from root.
+To close all components once ready, run `./scripts/stop_test` from root.